hamzaabamboo/2190462-Database-System-Laboratory/labs/lab_3/report/Report.md

 ## Question 4:

-Edit files server.js, index.pug, edit.pug,and add.pug to show, search, insert, edit,and delete the datarecordsin the Takes table (Student ID, course id, sect_id, semester, year, and grade).Complete tasks 4.1 – 4.5, then capture all screenshots and submit them through myCourseVille.
+Edit files server.js, index.pug, edit.pug,and add.pug to show, search, insert, edit,and delete the data records in the Takes table (Student ID, course id, sect_id, semester, year, and grade).Complete tasks 4.1 – 4.5, then capture all screenshots and submit them through myCourseVille.

 ### Question 4.1 List: